gardner-lab/FinchScope/Analysis Pipeline/README.md

 >> FS_AV_Parse.
 ```

-This will separate video blocks in .m files, and separate video blocks from synchronized analog input blocks.
-This will vary from one application to another- I use it for aligning to song (as an audio channel) others will use this as a sync to sone behavioral paradigm, with an TTL input.
+This will parse the .mov files into matlab-readable .m files, and will created a cell array for video data, and a corresponding cell array with synchronized analog data.
+The use of this synchronization cell array will vary from one user's application to another- I myself use it for aligning to zebrafinch song (as an audio channel) others will use this as a sync to sone behavioral paradigm, i.e. a TTL input.

 3. Run: